Protogonus is our Beowulf cluster used for preparing, debugging and inspecting various parallel applications that use MPI.

 - cat /dev/zero > zero.file

 - sudo apt install network-manager

 - sudo apt install net-tools

 - sudo apt install clustershell

-Install Open MPI (depending on worker or head node)
+Install Open MPI

 - sudo apt-get install libopenmpi-dev